 “It's the hospital.
 I think something has happened.”

-A rather inexplicable feeling came over him.
-A quiet knowing in his heart, that somehow told him it had finally happened.
-His twin brother Christopher was dead.
+An inexplicable feeling came over him – a quiet knowing in his heart.
+It somehow told him that it had finally happened; his twin brother Christopher was dead.
 It was the strangest feeling, this knowing, without really knowing.
 Yet he knew it was true: Chris was gone.

-“Thank you Margret,” he said slipping into a kind of adjacent reality.
+“Thank you Margret,” he said, slipping into a kind of adjacent reality.
 He walked to the desk, each of the nine steps precise and mechanical.
-He picked up the phone, watching himself do so, noticing his arm and his hand and then his finger jabbing down like a tool at the blinking light.
+He picked up the phone, watching himself do so, noticing his arm and his hand and then his finger jabbing down at the blinking light.

 He held the receiver to his chest and waited for Margret to leave.

 “Dr. Foster, this is Dr. Alysulvun at Good Samaritan hospital.
 I regret you inform you that your brother, Christopher, has passed away.
 We require your presence to identify and claim the body.”

 “Uh, yes.
 Yes, of course.
 At the hospital?”